michplunkett/ucpd-incident-scraper/README.md

 ## Standard Commands
 - `make build-model`: Build a predictive XGBoost model based off of locally saved incident data and save it in the `data` folder.
 - `make categorize`: Categorize stored, 'Information' labeled incidents using the locally saved predictive model.
-- `make create-requirements`: Creates and/or updates the `requirements.txt` file.
 - `make download`: Download all incidents into a locally stored file titled `incident_dump.csv`.
 - `make env`: Creates or activates a `uv` virtual environment.
 - `make lint`: Runs`pre-commit` on the codebase.